ooni/ooni.org/content/post/thailand-internet-censorship.md

-Upon analysis of the collected data, the [findings](https://measurements.ooni.torproject.org/files/by_country/TH) illustrate that ISPs in Thailand are primarily implementing censorship through the use of middle boxes (HTTP transparent proxies) which serve block pages.
+Upon analysis of the collected data, the [findings](https://measurements.ooni.torproject.org/files/by_country/TH) illustrate that ISPs in Thailand are primarily implementing censorship through DNS hijacking and through the use of middle boxes (HTTP transparent proxies) which serve block pages.
 OONI’s [HTTP invalid request line test](https://ooni.torproject.org/nettest/http-invalid-request-line/), in particular, [revealed](https://measurements.ooni.torproject.org/files/by_country/TH) the